 Place pan into refrigerator.
 Let set up for about 2 hours.
 It’s usually set after 1- 1 1/2 hours.

 Whip the cream in a large bowl until stiff, set aside.In another bowl, whisk together 1 cup of milk and the box of pudding.
 Fold the pudding mixture into the whipped cream.
-Spread the whipped cream mixture over the set Jello mixture in the pan.
-Serve immediately, or return to fridge.
+Spread the whipped cream mixture over the set-up Jello mixture in the pan.
+Serve immediately, or return to fridge until ready to serve.